Taylor Made Freestyle: Response

 The song prompted a threat of legal action from Shakur's estate.
 Billboard reported that Howard King, the plaintiff, sent Drake a cease-and-desist letter saying that using Shakur's likeness was a violation of Shakur's personality rights and Drake would be sued if "Taylor Made Freestyle" remained on his social media.
-The estate said that they would have never cleared the AI-generated vocals and said it was an affront to Shakur's legacy; they added that its being used to diss Lamar, who respected Shakur and the estate, compounded the disrespect.
+The estate said that they would have never cleared the AI-generated vocals and said it was an affront to Shakur's legacy; they added that it being used to diss Lamar, who respected Shakur and the estate, compounded the disrespect.

 Lamar responded to the diss track with the song "Euphoria" and "6:16 in LA", the feud continued with Drake's "Family Matters" and Lamar's "Meet the Grahams" and "Not Like Us", all three of which were released less than 24 hours from each other.
-Lamar also referenced the song on his single "Wacced Out Murals", taken from his sixth studio album GNX by stating that he was disappointed in Snoop Dogg for promoting the song on social media, with Snoop Dogg later confirming that he only promoted the song due to being high on cannabis edibles.
+Lamar also referenced the song on his song "Wacced Out Murals", taken from his sixth studio album GNX by stating that he was disappointed in Snoop Dogg for promoting the song on social media, with Snoop Dogg later confirming that he only promoted the song due to being high on cannabis edibles.